Scouting in West Midlands: Staffordshire

 Orchard Farm, a former Scout Activity Centre located in Staffordshire but owned by Hertfordshire Scout County.

 There are a number of campsites open to Scouts within the boundaries of Staffordshire including both those owned and operated by Staffordshire Scout County and its districts as well as those owned by neighbouring counties.
 In addition to the larger sites, a number of more local and simple sites also exist to facilitate local Scouting.
 Patshull Activity Centre, run by Wolverhampton Scouts, is a 30 acre site near Albrighton with a 28-bed centre, an indoor barn and activities including high ropes, archery, shooting and water sports.
 The 3 acre Rangemore Scout Centre is owned by Burton District and has a 32-bed centre, archery range, bouldering wall and pioneering.
 Sherratts Wood Camp Site, a 30 acre site in Leigh, opened in 2000 with an indoor activity centre, climbing wall and archery and rifle shooting ranges.

 The county also formerly hosted Orchard Farm, a 56-bed centre restored in 1982 and jointly run by Hertfordshire Scout County and Girlguiding Hertfordshire for access to walking and climbing opportunities that was closed in January 2016.

 Barnswood

 Located near the border with Cheshire, equidistant between Leek and Congleton, is Barnswood Scout Camp which is owned by Macclesfield and Congleton Scout District in Cheshire.
 The 63 acre site has a mix of woodland and open grassland, two multi-purpose activity chalets for around 50 people and two chalets with 12 beds each as indoor accommodation.

-On site activities include an adventure course, low ropes, ball sports, orienteering, bush craft and shelter building.
-The site also contains a museum of Scouting including artefacts relating the Scouts in Macclesfield and Congleton.
+On site activities include an adventure course, ball sports, orienteering, bush craft and shelter building.
+The site also contains a museum of Scouting including artefacts relating to the Scouts in Macclesfield and Congleton.